NATIONS

 Scheduling Battles

-• Once war is declared, the system finds an arena chunk near the defender's capital and waits for the defender to schedule a time.
+• Once war is declared, the system finds an arena chunk near the defender's capital and waits for a date and time to be picked.

-• The defender's nation leader picks a slot using the diplomacy info book at their diplomacy lectern.
+• The defender picks for battles 1 and 3.
+The attacker picks for battle 2.
+The picker uses the diplomacy info book at their diplomacy lectern.

-• If they don't schedule within 48 hours, the system auto-schedules.
+• If the picker doesn't schedule within 48 hours, the system auto-schedules.

 • Once scheduled, every member of both nations and their allies is notified, with countdown updates leading to the start.